 Why Feeders Are Bad for Bears

-Bears are strong, powerful animals, but even a small bird feeder and the foods it provides can be dangerous.
+Bears are strong, powerful animals with hearty appetites, but even a small bird feeder and the foods it provides can be dangerous.

 - Bears will repeatedly take the easiest meal possible, but frequent meals from bird feeders do not provide adequate nutrition for a healthy diet, particularly for cubs or younger bears.